Jij-Inc/Qamomile/docs/tutorial/index.md

 =======
 - [Quantum Approximate Optimization Algorithm for Max-Cut](maxcut.ipynb): Learn how to run the Quantum Quantum Approximate Optimization Algorithm for Max-Cut problem.
 >>>>>>> main
+- [Quantum Annealing using QuTiP](maxcut.ipynb): Learn how to run the Quantum Annealing with QuTiP's built-in functions.